11 Things Retirees Need To Know About Social Security and Taxes

 Unfortunately, just like any other type of earned income, Social Security benefits for retirees are subject to federal income taxes.

 Keep reading as we set the record straight with these 11 crucial facts about Social Security, retirement, and taxation.
-The more you know, the easier it is to build your wealth.
+The more you know, the easier it is to build wealth.

 Your Social Security benefits may be taxable depending on your combined income